Low-Lying Excitation Modes of Trapped Dipolar Fermi Gases: From Collisionless to Hydrodynamic Regime: Introduction

-Recently, a few major experimental successes were obtained, which might lead to even stronger dipolar quantum systems, consisting of both atomic and molecular systems.
-Particularly promising candidates are polar molecules such as KRb \cite{K.-K.Ni10102008,citeulike:6565167,efficient_transfer} and LiCs \cite{weidemueller1,weidemueller2}, which have a strong electric dipole moment so that the DDI may be up to ten thousand times stronger than in usual atomic systems \cite{arXiv:0811.4618}, thus providing an ideal testing ground for strong dipolar systems.
+Since then, a few major experimental successes were obtained, which might lead to even stronger dipolar quantum systems, consisting of both atomic and molecular systems.
+Particularly promising candidates are polar molecules such as KRb \cite{K.-K.Ni10102008,citeulike:6565167,efficient_transfer}, LiCs \cite{weidemueller1,weidemueller2} and, most recently obtained, NaK \cite{park}, which have a strong electric dipole moment.Their DDI may be up to ten thousand times stronger than in usual atomic systems \cite{arXiv:0811.4618} with the additional property of tunability of strength, sign, and direction \cite{silke_tune}, thus providing an ideal testing ground for strong dipolar systems.
 Moreover, atomic systems such as dysprosium, the most magnetic atom with a magnetic moment of $m=10\mu_{\rm B}$, and erbium, which has $m=7\mu_{\rm B}$, are currently under intense investigation.
-Indeed, the bosonic dysprosium isotope $^{164}$Dy has been Bose condensed \cite{PhysRevLett.107.190401}, while its fermionic isotope $^{161}$Dy has been brought to quantum degeneracy \cite{PhysRevLett.108.215301}.
-Most recently, Bose-Einstein condensation of erbium has been achieved \cite{PhysRevLett.108.210401}.
+Indeed, the bosonic dysprosium isotope $^{164}$Dy was Bose condensed \cite{PhysRevLett.107.190401}, while its fermionic isotope $^{161}$Dy was brought to quantum degeneracy \cite{PhysRevLett.108.215301} and shown to display a fermionic suppression of the inelastic dipolar scattering \cite{PhysRevLett.114.023201}.
+On top of that, Bose-Einstein condensation of $^{168}$Er was achieved \cite{PhysRevLett.108.210401} in which the long-sought roton mode \cite{santos_roton} could recently be observed \cite{roton}.
+Furthermore, also a quantum degenerate dipolar Fermi gas of $^{167}$Er atoms was created \cite{Ferlaino} which was used for the remarkable experimental achievement of demonstrating the deformation of the Fermi sphere in a dipolar Fermi gas \cite{ferlaino_deform}.
+In this context, fascinating possibilities are brought about by the recent production of weakly bound molecular states in Er$_{2}$ molecules, which have very large dipole moments and whose orientation can be changed \cite{er_molecule}.
+Naturally, such experimental developments have triggered much theoretical interest such as in dipolar Bose-Fermi mixtures \cite{adhikari}, two-component dipolar Fermi gases \cite{bienias}, exact ground-state \cite{amit} and quasiparticle properties \cite{kopietz} as well as few fermion quench dynamics in one-dimension optical lattices \cite{grass}.